 Head to our compost page for handy tips.

 Videos and downloadable fact sheets can also be found at Composting Community

 - The Peninsula Compost Challenge is only available to residents of the Mornington Peninsula.
 The compost system must be installed at the residential address listed

-- The rebate is limited to 1 per residential address
+- The rebate is limited to 1 per residential address per financial year.

 - The applicant must be the occupier of the property requesting the rebate